Pesticide evaluation: Tools

 FOCUS simulation models and FOCUS scenarios

 FOCUS DG SANTE stands for “Forum for the co-ordination of pesticide fate models and their use”.
-With this initiative the European Commission seeks to harmonise the calculation of predicted environmental concentrations (PEC) of active substances of plant protection products (PPP) in the framework of the EU Directive 91/414/EEC.
-FOCUS is based on co-operation between scientists of regulatory agencies, academia and industry.
+The aim of the initiative is to harmonise the calculation of predicted environmental concentrations (PEC) of active substances of plant protection products (PPP) in the framework of the EU Directive 91/414/EEC.
+FOCUS brings together scientists of regulatory agencies, academia and industry.

 Calculation tool annexed to the guidance document on non-dietary exposure to pesticides